software-mansion/starknet.py/docs/development.rst

 1. Bump package version in ``pyproject.toml``
 2. Re-lock using ``poetry lock --no-update``
-3. Make a PR to development with name of format ``vMINOR.MAJOR.PATCHES-alpha`` and merge it making sure that the merge commit message is the same as PR name
+3. Make a PR to development with name of format ``vMAJOR.MINOR.PATCHES-alpha`` and merge it making sure that the merge commit message is the same as PR name
 4. Merge development into master without squashing

 .. code-block:: bash